Learning Mutually Informed Representations for Characters and Subwords: Abstract

 \section{Abstract}

 Most pretrained language models rely on subword tokenization, which processes text as a sequence of subword tokens.
 However, different granularities of text, such as characters, subwords, and words, can contain different kinds of information.
 Previous studies have shown that incorporating multiple \emph{input} granularities improves model generalization, yet very few of them \emph{outputs} useful representations for each granularity.
 In this paper, we introduce the \emph{entanglement model}, aiming to combine character and subword language models.
 Inspired by vision-language models, our model treats characters and subwords as separate modalities, and it generates mutually informed representations for \emph{both} granularities as output.
-We evaluate our model on text classification, named entity recognition, and POS-tagging tasks.
+We evaluate our model on text classification, named entity recognition, POS-tagging, and character-level sequence labeling (intraword code-switching).
 Notably, the entanglement model outperforms its backbone language models, particularly in the presence of noisy texts and low-resource languages.
 Furthermore, the entanglement model even outperforms larger pre-trained models on all English sequence labeling tasks and classification tasks.
-Our anonymized code is available.\footnote{\url{https://anonymous.4open.science/r/noisy-IE-A673}}
+We make our code publically available.\footnote{\url{https://github.com/TonyW42/noisy-IE}}